fjruizruano/ngs-protocols/README.md

 * cut_seq_unequal.py: Trim sequences from a FASTA file in subsequence of the defined size.
 * deconseq_run.py: Run DeconSeq automatically and with several threads.
 * divnuc_bam.py: Calculate nucleotide diversity per site from BAM files.
-* divnuc_plot.py: Calculate nucleotide diversity per window from the output of divnuc_bam.py
+* divnuc_plot.py: Calculate nucleotide diversity per window from the output of divnuc_bam.py.
+* divsum_counts.py: Count the number of nucleotides per elements in a RepeatMasker's divsum file.
 * dnapipete_createdb.py: Generate a database compatible with RepeatMasker from the dnaPipeTe
 * extract_member_reads_rexp.py: Extract reads in a specific cluster of RepeatExplorer.
 * extract_no_seq.py: Extract sequecences from a FASTA file absent in a list.